CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab02.md

 1. Provide the following puzzle in the **Phi-4 model** chat:

     ```
-    I have 53 socks in my drawer: 21 identical blue, 15 identical black and 17 identical red.
+    I have 53 socks in my drawer: 21 identical blue, 15 identical black, and 17 identical red.
 The lights are out, and it is completely dark.
 How many socks must I take out to make 100 percent certain I have at least one pair of black socks?
     ```

      ![](../Images/aii57.png)